MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-cross-platform.md

 ## Steps

 The steps to create the AG are the same as the steps to create an AG for read-scale workloads.
-The AG cluster type is none, because there is no cluster manager.
+The AG cluster type is NONE, because there is no cluster manager.

 1. Install SQL Server 2017 on Windows Server 2016 and enable AGs from SQL Server Configuration Manager.

 1. Install SQL Server 2017 on Linux.
 Enable HADR via mssql-conf.

-1. Configure hosts on both servers or register the server names with DNS.
+1. Configure hosts file on both servers or register the server names with DNS.

 1. Open up firewall ports for TPC 1433 and 5022 on both Windows and Linux.